Find out about Help for First Nations renters.

 Justice Connect

-If you have missed a rent payment, Justice Connect's free online tools can help you to stay housed.
+As well as the services above, if you have missed a rent payment, Justice Connect's free online tools can help you to stay housed.

 Designed for private renters in Victoria, their self-help tools will support you to understand the eviction process, your rights and your options.